Brio SmartClean Sonic Review

 This toothbrush is decently stable on its charging base but doesn't provide anywhere to store additional brush heads if you are sharing the Brio SmartClean between multiple people.

-This toothbrush had a phenomenal performance in our battery life test, lasting significantly longer than any other model and earning a solid 10 out of 10 for its stellar results in this test, which account for the remaining 10% of the total score.
+This toothbrush had a phenomenal performance in our battery life test, lasting significantly longer than any other model and earning a solid score for its stellar results in this test, which account for the remaining 10% of the total score.

 This makes the Brio a particularly great choice for the frequent traveler who doesn't want to be encumbered by an additional charger on their trip.